 Light: Low to bright light.
 Protect this plant from direct sunlight.
 Light from an east- or north-facing window works best.
 Peperomia caperata thrives under indoor grow lights, making it a good choice for an office plant.

 Water: Keep soil barely moist.
 Allow the top inch of soil to dry between waterings.
-Water less in winter, allowing the top half of the soil to dry out between waterings.
+Water less in winter, allowing the top half of the soil to dry out before watering again.

 Humidity: Moderate -- around 40-50% relative humidity.
 Use a humidity tray or room humidifier, if needed.
-Or put your plant in a terrarium...it thrives in the moist air like its native rainforest habitat.
+Or put your plant in an open terrarium -- it thrives in the moist air like its native rainforest habitat.

-Soil: Light potting mix that contains perlite or sand to help drainage.
+Soil: Light peat moss potting mix that contains perlite or sand to help drainage.
 Peperomia likes some air around its roots.
 This plant will easily get stem and/or root rot if the potting medium is kept wet.

-Fertilizer: Feed monthly spring through fall with a balanced liquid or water-soluble fertilizer diluted by half.
+Fertilizer: Feed monthly spring through fall with a liquid or water-soluble fertilizer, diluted by half.

 Propagation: Take leaf or stem tip cuttings in spring.